fershad/fershad.com/src/writing/web-performance-quick-guide.md

 ---
 title: A quick guide to easy web performance wins
 published: 2020/07/27
+permalink:  /writing/web-performance-quick-guide/
+summary: >-
+  This post stems from a conversation I had with a good friend of mine last week.
+We were talking about how to boost website traffic, and conversions.
+As I explained to him, and as we'll get to in this post, there's more to the game than just fresh, keyword laden content.
 ---

 This post stems from a conversation I had with a good friend of mine last week.
 We were talking about how to boost website traffic, and conversions.
 As I explained to him, and as we'll get to in this post, there's more to the game than just fresh, keyword laden content.